lightsail-workshop/summitworkshop/content/lamp/lab3/reconfigure_mysql.md

 {{% notice tip %}}
 If your web app is still showing the previously deployed database (denoted by `localhost` as the database host), you may need to use either a new browser window or an incognito window.
 {{% /notice %}}

-In a production environment you would now migrate the data from your local database to the Lightsail Database, but that is out of the scope of this lab.